Methane on the temperate exo-Saturn TOI-199b: Discussion and Conclusions

 \subsection{Atmospheric chemistry}

 TOI-199\,b occupies a temperature regime that bridges the well-studied populations of hot Jupiters and solar system giants, allowing us to probe distinctive atmospheric chemistry not observed in either extreme.
-Unlike in hot Jupiters, where thermal chemistry favors \ce{CO}/\ce{CO2} over \ce{CH4} and \ce{NH3} is largely dissociated, or cooler giants, where \ce{CH4} and \ce{NH3} are stable, the chemical composition of TOI-199\,b reflects a delicate balance between photochemical processes and the strength of vertical mixing.
+Unlike in hot Jupiters, where thermal chemistry often favors \ce{CO}/\ce{CO2} over \ce{CH4} and \ce{NH3} is largely dissociated, or cold giants, where \ce{CH4} and \ce{NH3} are stable but \ce{H2O} is depleted due to condensation, the chemical composition of TOI-199\,b's atmosphere may provide a more complete census of the basic elemental abundance of the planet.
+Additional minor species from thermo- and photochemistry reflects a delicate balance between photochemical processes and the strength of vertical mixing.

 Taking methane as a proxy for the bulk carbon abundance and thus metallicity \citep{Asplund2009}, our constraints from Table~\ref{tab:exotrpriors} correspond to an atmospheric metallicity of $\ce{C}/\ce{H}=13^{+78}_{-12}\times\,$solar (or $[\ce{C}/\ce{H}]=1.11^{+0.85}_{-1.15}\times\,$solar).
 However, we consider the high end of this range (i.e., $\gtrsim 50\times$solar) to be disfavored because our photochemical models predict that at high metallicity, \ce{CO} would overtake \ce{CH4} as the dominant carbon carrier, which is inconsistent with our measured upper limits on \ce{CO} and \ce{CO2}.
-By identical reasoning based on the \ce{CO} upper limit, our models also disfavor internal temperatures much larger than 50 K.
+For the same reasoning based on the \ce{CO} upper limit, our models also disfavor internal temperatures much larger than 50 K.

 Unlike in cooler gas giants, \ce{H2O} in the atmosphere of TOI-199\,b is expected to be retained in the gaseous phase.
 Although we lack a direct detection, our \ce{H2O} upper limit constraint is within $1\sigma$ of the \ce{CH4} abundance.
 Since \ce{H2O} is likely the dominant oxygen carrier in the atmosphere, a measured \ce{CH4}/\ce{H2O} ratio could provide precise constraints on the atmospheric C/O ratio.